What is it?

 Sitting on the familiar Ford Global-B small car platform, the Puma is a relatively late entrant to the already fairly crowded compact crossover class, which includes the Nissan Juke, Seat Arona and Skoda Kamiq, among many.
 Yet the Blue Oval also has premium aspirations for the Puma (the entry-level trim is Titanium; there’s no Zetec here), pitching it head to head with the smaller but more upmarket Mini.
 Hmmmm.

 Engine options are currently all petrol, with three versions of the 1.0-litre three-cylinder Ecoboost.
-The entry-level 123bhp unit is carried over from the Focus and Fiesta largely unchanged, but the mild hybrid versions (with either 123 or 152bhp) are new for the Puma.
+The entry-level 123bhp unit is carried over from Ford Focus and Ford Fiesta largely unchanged, but the mild hybrid versions (with either 123 or 152bhp) are new for the Puma.
 Using a 48V and an 11.5kW starter/generator, it allows brief spurts of up to 37lb ft of torque-fill overboost.

 The extra muscle is particularly useful low in the rev range, because it has allowed engineers to lower the compression ratio and add a bigger turbo for greater top-end power, on the 152bhp version at least.
 There’s also cylinder deactivation under light loads and on a closed throttle – a first on a three-pot motor.